 Any additional charges incurred during the semester should be paid upon receipt of billing.
 Florida College will NOT release transcripts until all balances are paid in full.
-The College reserves the right to change fees and charges without notice (exception tuition, room and board).
+The College reserves the right to change fees and charges without notice (exception tuition, room and board) during the academic year.